Want to find the answer quick?

 .

-Once you are happy with your changes you should commit your files and create a GitHub PR for your Git branch.
+Once you are happy with your changes you should commit your files and create a GitHub pull request for your Git branch.
 Xata's GitHub application will look for new files in your .xata/migrations

 folder so make sure they are included in the commit.
-Regardless of whether migrations are present, Xata will generate a preview branch for any PR you deploy using a preview-{branch_name}
+Regardless of whether migrations are present, Xata will generate a preview branch for any pull request you deploy using a preview-{branch_name}

-If you also have Vercel or Netlify configured for your repository you should see their bot make a similar comment.
-As long as your integrations were set up properly, the preview deployment that your host provides should be using the preview database that Xata provides.
+If you also have Vercel or Netlify configured for your repository, you should see their bot make a similar comment.
+As long as your integrations were set up properly, the preview deployment that your host provides should use the preview database that Xata provides.
 The workflow should be the same whether you are using the Netlify of Vercel integration.

 On merge of your PR the following actions will occur.